I had an email asking me how to grow oregano.

-Oregano is a hardy perennial - it's often known as Wild Marjoram.
+It's a hardy perennial and often known as Wild Marjoram.

 It dies down in the winter, so if you want to use it during the winter, you will have to dry or freeze it or grow it indoors.